Samaneh-Tousi/WZ_bulk-rnaseq-dea-tutorial/index.md

 | Read length      | Count bases on line 2        | Usually 75–151 bp          |                     |
 | Quality encoding | Look at characters (A, E, J) | Likely Phred+33 (Illumina) |                     |
 | Typical pattern  | High → drop at end           | Normal for Illumina        |                     |

+<span style="color:purple; font-weight:600;">Question: Examine the FASTQ read above.
+Based on the sequence (A/C/T/G/N) and the quality string of ASCII symbols (A, E, /, <, #), what can you conclude about: 1-the presence of an “N” in the read, 2- the overall base-calling quality, 3- positions where sequencing quality drops, 4- and whether this read is likely to be kept or trimmed during QC?</span>

 ## Step 3 - QC & trimming (fastp) {#step-3-qc-trimming-fastp}